ajsevillano/users-CRUD/README.md

 This app has been created as a 🎄 holiday project for the School of code Bootcamp which I am part of.
 This project integrates all that we have learned so far, Frontend, Backend, Databases and testing.

+## Design

+You can see the low-fi & high-fi designs of the app on [Figma](https://www.figma.com/file/EWGf9bTaAAzCJIC0xPDNHh/CRUD-App?node-id=0%3A1)

 ## Installation

 Make a project directory, clone this repository and initialise the project.\